prof-rossetti/internet-technologies/exercises/express-app/checkpoints/4-shared-layouts.md

 ```

-Let's create that shared layout now in a new file in the "views" directory called "layout.ejs", which is a default file name the express package seems to recognize / expect:
+Let's create that shared layout now in a new file in the "views" directory called "layout.ejs" (which is a specific file name the packages will be looking for):

 ```html
 <!DOCTYPE html>